 The full name of the foundation is Stichting International Student Productions Enschede.
-It was chosen because it best describes the intention of this foundation: connecting all the students in Enschede to work together on one big production.
+This was chosen because it best describes the intention of this foundation: connecting all the students in Enschede to work together on one big production.
 The abbreviation InSPE refers to the Latin phrase “in spe” which translates to “to-be”.
-In the context of the foundation it stands for the future prospects of Student Productions in Enschede.
+In the context of the foundation, it stands for the future prospects of Student Productions in Enschede.

 The most important aspect of the foundation is to get people with different interests to work together on one collaborative project.
 This way, we want to improve the cohesion between cultural student organisations and their members in Enschede.
 Furthermore, InSPE’s initiatives enable working on a project that has a much higher scale than any single cultural association’s performances.